Why are my teeth more sensitive in the Fall?

 With the change in weather, you may notice that your teeth are more sensitive.
-They may be sensitive to the cold air, or you may notice sensitivity when you are enjoying a nice hot cup of apple cider.
-This can be caused by a few different things.
-If you have painful, sensitive teeth, you can make an appointment with Dr. Richard Smith at the Smile Institute for help.
+They may be sensitive to the cold air, or maybe you notice sensitivity when you are enjoying a nice hot cup of tea.
+From infection to tooth damage, the variety of effect seasonal change has on your body can reflect in your mouth.
+If you have painful, sensitive teeth, we encourage you to make an appointment with Dr. Smith for an evaluation.

 If you eat or drink something cold or hot and have pain in the tooth even after the food or liquid is removed, you may need a root canal treatment.
 A root canal removes the infected tooth pulp, the soft insides of the tooth.